KimtaiKogoKevin/ClaimPilot/EMAIL_SETUP.md

 ## Setup Instructions

 ### For Gmail:
+**Note: Gmail has been phasing out App Passwords for newer accounts.
+If you don't see the App Passwords option, use one of the alternatives below.**

+If App Passwords are available:
 1. Enable 2-factor authentication on your Gmail account
 2. Generate an App Password:
    - Go to Google Account settings